 COMMANDER RAAAAB: Ten crates of rubber chickens, forty-seven gasmasks, several million roubles, some rather distasteful pictures involving fish, a large quantity of Russian banknotes and a clown costume, Captain.

 CAPTAIN BERK: Well, I, I, I suppose that it accounts for Redwood’s whereabouts but it’s not much use for the party.
 Anything else?

-COMMANDER RAAB: Five gross of fake passports, an assortment of teenage girls, an unholy amount of herrings and a future trade advisor, Sir.
+COMMANDER RAAAAB: Five gross of fake passports, an assortment of teenage girls, an unholy amount of herrings and a future trade advisor, Sir.
 We did find a crate of plastic cups, though, Sir.
 They might come in useful.